 ‘Transition’, among many things, is the phase during childbirth where a woman’s cervix dilates fully to prepare for the baby’s descent into the birth canal and then the world.
 It is often said to be the most gruelling part of labour and is typically characterised as the time when the woman will say that she can’t do it anymore.
 She changes, becomes animalistic, her body gripped by tortuous pain.
 She faces the biggest physical and mental challenges she has perhaps ever encountered.

-I clearly remember my own transition phase during the birth of my daughter last year.
+I clearly remember my own transition phase during the birth of my daughter.
 It was dark in the birth room, around four in the morning, the contractions were severe, and I was clawing the bed and biting the mattress to cope with the back-breaking pain.
 But it wasn’t the physical pain that concerned me most.

 It was the pessimistic thoughts I was having that made it hard for me to keep going.